Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Introduction

+We first design a simple yet powerful poisoning attack in semi-supervised federated learning which only needs to manipulate a small amount (e.g., $0.1\%$ in our experiment) of unlabeled data to achieve high attack performance.
+Specifically, we discover the inherent properties of semi-supervised learning to make the model fool itself to achieve misclassification.

+\item We comprehensively evaluate the robustness of a semi-supervised federated learning to deal with the poisoning attacks and reveal its vulnerability to such attacks.
+In SSFL, the experimental results show that the harm of poisoning unlabeled data is much greater than that in other existing poisoning attacks.

-We design a minimax optimization-based client selection strategy to select the clients who hold the high-quality updates.
-Specifically, we minimize the difference between the client's updates and the server's global model updates, while maximizing the cosine similarity and Wasserstein distance between the client's updates and the server's global model updates.
-Furthermore, we introduce the Geometric Median Aggregation algorithm to robustly aggregate the updates of selected clients.
+\item We design a minimax optimization-based client selection strategy to defend the attacks.
+To obtain high-confidence label information and high-quality model updates, our defense minimizes the difference between the client's updates and the server's global model updates while maximizing the cosine similarity and Wasserstein distance between the client's updates and the server's global model updates.
+Furthermore, we propose a quality-based aggregation rule to aggregate the selected clients' updates robustly.